Shengqiao Lin

 Welcome to my homepage!

-My research centers on the political economy of state-business relations with a regional focus on China.
-I am interested in how firms and individuals strategically respond to government intervention in the market (e.g., policy shifts, regulatory enforcement, economic sanction), and how these interactions shape outcomes such as economic growth, trade and investment, public opinion, and governance.
+My research centers on political economy and state-business relations with a regional focus on China.
+I am interested in how firms and individuals respond to government intervention in the market (e.g., policy shifts, enforcement, sanction), and how these interactions shape governance outcomes such as development, governance and legitimacy.
+My work has been accepted or published at Journal of Politics, Journal of Contempoary China, Asian Survey, and Issues & Studies.
+My job market paper has received APSA 2023 Best Conference Paper Award (Franklin L. Burdette/Pi Sigma Alpha Award).
+My work has been featured by the Economist and Taiwan Insight.

 You can reach me via email: shengqiaolin@utexas.edu.